 ‘Australian Development Scholarship 2013-2014’, awarded by the Government of Australia to undertake graduate diploma and master’s in economics at the Australian National University.

-Research Officer (casual), The Australian National University, September 2020-present, Supervisor: Professor Renée Fry-McKibbin.
+Research Officer (casual), The Australian National University, September 2020-February 2023, Supervisor: Professor Renée Fry-McKibbin.

 Short-Term Consultant (Economist), World Bank, May 2022-present.

 Additional Director (on leave), Bangladesh Bank (Central Bank of Bangladesh), August 2020-present.

 Economist (ODI Fellow), Bank of Papua New Guinea (Central Bank of Papua New Guinea), October 2017-December 2019.